-Then after the revolution, the sanctions against Cuba started, and Fidel Castro banned the importation of American cars and mechanical parts.
+Then after the revolution, the sanctions against Cuba started after a complicated series of events, and Fidel Castro banned the importation of American cars and mechanical parts.

 But the Classic American cars continued to be used in the country, and people fixed and repaired them with whatever almost-fitting spare parts they had – and still do!

 So today, Havana, Cuba is famously known for its bright-colored American Cars roaming the streets of the city.
 Many drives as tour taxis, and offer one-hour sightseeing tours.

 A one-hour tour with a classic American car is around €35 in November 2022, and if you don’t want to pre-book, you can hail one in Parque Central!

 9. What Is Special About Cuban Style Salsa?

 Cuba is notoriously known for its vibrant music scene, and also for its Cuban-style salsa, the Salsa Casino.